joaotavora/eglot/README.md

 should have a particular value of `eglot-workspace-configuration`.

-Here, the value in question associates a parameter section `:pyls` with a parameter objct that is a plist of plists.
+Here, the value in question associates a parameter section `:pyls` with a parameter object that is a plist of plists.
 It is converted to JSON before being sent to the server:

 ```json